Trojan trio collect honors at AVCA Collegiate Sand Volleyball Championships.

 The Women of Troy completed a 5-0 sweep over Saint Mary's College to cap a 2-0 week in Northern California.

-Anna Biller Collier, who coached women's beach volleyball teams in a pair of Olympics, is in her third season as USC's first-ever head coach of the women's sand volleyball team.
+Anna Biller Collier, who coached women's beach volleyball teams in a pair of Olympics, is in her fourth season as USC's first-ever head coach of the women's sand volleyball team.

 She coached USC to a 16-8 mark in 2013 and a third-place exit at the AVCA Championships.
 The Trojans had a 7-4 record in 2012, the sport's inaugural season as an NCAA-sponsored "emerging" sport, and sent two USC teams to the pairs championship of the first AVCA pairs tourney (Sara Shaw-Geena Urango and Burnham-Kelly Irvin both advanced to the quarterfinals).

-She led two U.S. teams to fifth place finishes at the Olympics: Holly McPeak and Nancy Reno in the 1996 Atlanta Games and Annette Davis and Jenny Johnson in the 2000 Sydney Games.
+In addition to her two collegiate pairs champions, she has led two U.S. teams to fifth-place finishes at the Olympics: Holly McPeak and Nancy Reno in the 1996 Atlanta Games and Annette Davis and Jenny Johnson in the 2000 Sydney Games.

 Collier has coached beach volleyball since 1990, including working with such standouts as Misty May-Treanor, Kerri Walsh, Nicole Branagh, Rachel Wacholder and Angie Akers.